ashwanirathee/cs/ucsc/cse160/asg2/bib.md

 ## References:
-- I mainly used ChatGPT for syntax related purposes in JS, generating the random bitmap maze and paraphrase my sentences(only once actually).
+- I mainly used ChatGPT for syntax related purposes in JS
 - Prof James' Tutorials are major source of information.